watisdis31/Split-bill-calculator/README.md

 ## 📜 License

-MIT — use it, remix it, improve it, just don’t blame me if your friends still don’t pay on time.
+MIT — use it, remix it, improve it, just don’t blame us if your friends still don’t pay on time.

 ---